Lorain County Dissolution Process

 If you and your spouse have children together, you will need to attend an educational seminar for parents sponsored by the Court.
 Look for a notice about the Seminar for Separating Parents.

-Submit your judgment entry
+Complete your judgment entry

 Attend the hearing together